Description

 //Reading posts for "Business" category;

-//Creating drop down item array.
+//Creating item array.

 $items = array();